-As a School of Choice and a Franchise of FLVS, CVA full-time students must take all state assessments at their zoned school.
+As a School of Choice and a Franchise of FLVS, CVA full-time students must take all state assessments.
+K - 6 graders will test at CVA.
+7 - 12th graders may test at CVA or arrange to test at their zoned school.
 Students who do not take their state assessments can be found ineligible to return to CVA for full-time enrollment.
 Families who want to opt out of state testing can only do so through the Home Education enrollment option.